kangwei01/dsa-mod-planning-chatbot/pipeline_overview.md

 ## 4. LLM Initialisation and Tool Binding

-An Ollama-hosted `qwen3:14b` model is instantiated via `ChatOllama` with reasoning mode enabled and conservative decoding parameters for deterministic answers.
+An Ollama-hosted `qwen3:14b` model is instantiated via `ChatOllama` with reasoning mode enabled and `num_predict=-1` so lengthy answers are not truncated mid-response.
 The LangChain `bind_tools` method associates the tools above with the model, generating the function-call interface the agent uses.
 A refreshed system prompt now: